ying-tang/help-documentation/_keystone/oidc-federation.md

 ## <a name="using_horizon"></a>Using Horizon
  The OpenStack dashboard on the Identity Provider should have a drop-down menu labeled **Authenticate with SSO**.

- 1. The dropdown should show a label for the IdP.
-Select the IDP and click Connect.
+ 1. The dropdown menu should show a label for the IdP.
+Select the IDP and click **Connect**.

  2. You will then be redirected to the IDP log in page.

- 3. After successfully authenticating with the IDP, you should then redirected to the horizon page.
+ 3. After successfully authenticating with the IDP, you should be redirected to the Horizon page.

 ## <a name="using_oauth_api"></a>Using OAuth API

-User credentials are never sent directly to Keystone, but they are sent to the OAuth provider endpoints.
+User credentials are never sent to Keystone directly, but they are sent to the OAuth provider endpoints.

-Steps to run the following code
+Steps to run the following code:

-1. Install Pre-Requisites: request-oauthlib, keystone client and nova client
+1. Install Pre-Requisites: `request-oauthlib`, Keystone client, and Nova client

 2. source <OIDC stackrc file>

 3. python <filename>

-OIDC stackrc
+**OIDC stackrc**

 ```
 export OS_AUTH_URL=https://<fqdn>:5000/v3